ues-io/uesio/README.md

 # npm dependencies

-As mentioned in the [monorepo](#monorepo-architecture) section, a signle `package.json` file describes the dependencies for the whole monorepo.
+As mentioned in the [monorepo](#monorepo-architecture) section, a single `package.json` file describes the npm dependencies for the whole monorepo.

 All npm pacakges we used are installed as `development` dependency since uesio is not intended to be realeased as standalone npm module.